Ingrid d’Hooghe, PhD, is a China researcher, lecturer, and strategy advisor.

 She is Senior Research Associate at the Netherlands Institute of International Relations ‘Clingendael’, The Hague, and Senior Research Fellow at the Leiden Asia Center, Leiden.
 In addition she currently (2020-) doing research and consultancy work for the Netherlands Ministry of Foreign Affairs and the European Commission (DG Research and Innovation).

-She recently published the monograph China’s Public Diplomacy (Brill, 2015).
+She published the monograph China’s Public Diplomacy (Brill, 2016).
 See ‘Publicaties’ for more publications.

-D’Hooghe advises governments, academic institutions, and companies, on developing and maintaining relations with China, speaks and publishes on political and economic developments in China and conducts research.
+D’Hooghe does research for and advises governments, academic institutions, and companies, on developing and maintaining relations with China, speaks and publishes on political and economic developments in China and conducts research.
 She offers 30 years of China experience and a broad background of working for Dutch government institutions, think tanks, Dutch and Chinese universities and the Council of the European Union.
-Her expertise lies in the area of government and academic relations with China but with her large network of China experts, which together cover all aspects of working with China, she is well positioned to help you with all questions concerning your China projects.
+Her expertise lies in the areas of China’s foreign policy and diplomacy, the Belt and Road Initiative, government and science and technology cooperation with China.